 Frequently Asked Questions

 The practice primarily works on an appointment basis.
 Please contact the practice to make an appointment.
-Walk-in patients are welcome however patients with appointments and emergencies are treated with priority.
+Walk-in patients are welcome; however, patients with appointments and emergencies are treated with priority.

-Whilst we do keep emergency day of appointments available for our patients please call in advance so we can ensure
+Whilst we do keep emergency day of appointments available for our patients, please call in advance so we can ensure

 an appointment is available.

-Test results are only given to the patient concerned, these results may be given over the phone by an experienced practice nurse, however you will generally be asked to make an appointment with your Doctor to follow up.
+Test results are only given to the patient concerned.
+These results may be given over the phone by an experienced practice nurse; however, you will generally be asked to make an appointment with your Doctor to follow up.

 Medical Certificates can be provided by your doctor following a consultation, unfortunately they cannot be backdated.
 Please try to present early in your illness should you require this service.